 For a number of years now population studies have shown us that parental book reading in the early years is an important feature of what is sometimes called the child's Home Learning Environment (HLE) and appears to protect children from later difficulties.
 But is it possible to intervene to increase parental book reading and what difference does it make to key areas of child development such as oral language and pre-reading skills?
 There have been a number of reviews of the intervention literature (systematic and narrative) but these have included a mixture of different types of studies and ages of children and have a variety of different foci.
-In this report we carry out a narrowly constrained systematic review focusing specifically on book reading interventions carried out specifically by parents and carers with preschool children (up to the age of five years) and looking primarily at the impact of parent child reading interventions on expressive and receptive language and pre-reading skills.
+In this report we carry out a narrowly constrained systematic review focusing specifically on book reading interventions carried out specifically by parents and carers with preschool children (up to the age of five years) and looking primarily at the impact of parent child reading interventions on expressive language (use of language to convey meaning to others) and receptive language (understanding the words and language of others) and pre-reading skills.